vladdoster/yellowstone-fumarole/docs/fumarole_api.md

         """Check if new blockchain events are needed."""
 ```

-As you poll history event from the fumarole service, you first register them through `queue_blockchain_event`.
+As you poll historical events from the fumarole service, you first register them through `queue_blockchain_event`.

-If you have register historical blockchain event to your state machine, new slot to download should become available to you via `pop_slot_to_download`.
-You driver implementation should do the actual slot download and
+If you have registered a historical blockchain event in your state machine, a new slot to download should become available to you via `pop_slot_to_download`.
+Your driver implementation should do the actual slot download and
 track the download progress through `make_slot_download_progress`.

-As you complete slot download, you should be able to pop slot status update through `pop_next_slot_status`.
+As you complete the slot download, you should be able to retrieve the slot status update through `pop_next_slot_status`.
-Essentially, we only send slot commitment update if you have seen the entire slot.
+Essentially, we only send a slot commitment update if you have seen the entire slot.
-By "seeing" the entire slot I mean downloading the entire slot locally.
+By "seeing" the entire slot, I mean downloading the entire slot locally.

-Once you downloaded the slot and sent the slot status to the enduser, you can then mark slot status as "processed" through `mark_event_as_processed`.
+Once you have downloaded the slot and sent the slot status to the end user, you can then mark the slot status as "processed" through `mark_event_as_processed`.

 Recap of the loop:

-1. Poll new historical events if no left.
+1. Poll new historical events if none are left.
     - Register events to `queue_blockchain_event`
 2. call `pop_slot_to_download`
-    - if not Null, do the actual download.
+    - If not Null, do the actual download.
 3. On slot download completed: `make_slot_download_progress`
 4. Call `pop_next_slot_status`
-5. Once you sent the slot status to the consumer, call `mark_event_as_processed`
+5. Once you have sent the slot status to the consumer, call `mark_event_as_processed`